ComposableFi/composable/docs/docs/developer-guides/oracle-set-up-guide.md

 but it is important to note that the on-chain algorithm also allows for slashing based on bad behavior, which is defined as submitting prices out of a certain threshold range from a pivot price calculated on all submitted prices.

-Apollo consists of three key components:
+Apollo consists of four key components:

-- The On-chain pallet/worker that decides when a price is requested.
+- The On-chain pallet that decides when a price is requested.
 - An Off-Chain worker that monitors when a price has been requested and if so, submits a price for the request.
+- An oracle node where the offchain worker is running.
 - A Price-Feed (we provide a reference implementation for this component) that fetches the prices from a CEX/DEX and caches them, such that the Off-Chain worker is able to query those prices and stream them by submitting a transaction.
 You are open to use a price-feed of your choice.